-- Garlic – Freshly minced garlic will give you the best flavor, but feel free to use 1 teaspoon of garlic powder if that’s all you have.
+- Garlic: Freshly minced garlic will give you the best flavor, but feel free to use 1 teaspoon of garlic powder if that’s all you have.

-- Lime juice – For a zesty finish.
+- Lime juice: For a zesty finish.

 How to Make Shrimp Fajitas

-- Sauté onions and peppers: Add the peppers and onions to a large skillet with oil, then cook over medium-high heat for around 15 minutes or until the peppers have softened and onions have started to caramelize.
-Transfer the cooked peppers and onions to a bowl, cover with a plate to keep them warm, and set aside.
+- Sauté: Cook the peppers and onions in a large skillet or cast-iron pan for around 13-15 minutes until the peppers have softened and the onions have started caramelizing.
+Transfer everything to a bowl, cover it to keep it warm, and set aside.